Update November 2020 – still current

 If you are away from home and need to connect to the Internet, your choices are limited.
 Most “pubs” and hotels now offer free WiFi but if there are a few others using the free WiFi, you will struggle with performance.
 You could also use the mobile phone Data networks and use 3G/4G instead of WiFi, if you can get a good signal!

 If you are doing something that needs a secure connection (Internet banking etc), a VPN connection would help; with both WiFi and mobile.

-However, when you are home you can dispense with WiFi altogether and use something called “Homeplug”.
-This uses at least 2 x adapters that you plug in to your mains electrical wall socket.
-You have one adapter near your Internet (Gateway) router, which becomes the main / master / static and another (roving) in whichever room you want to use another PC.
+However, when you are home you can dispense with WiFi altogether on any “static” Desktops 🖥 and use something called “Homeplug“.
+You will need a minimum of 2 adapters and these plug in to your mains electrical wall socket.
+You have one adapter near your Internet (Gateway) router, which becomes the main / master / static and another (roving) adapter in whichever room you want to use another PC.
 You can have more than one (roving / slave) adapters.

-The one near the router, you connect a Ethernet cable between the router and the Homeplug static /master adapter and the other adapter “roving /slave” has an Ethernet cable between it and the Laptop or desktop PC.
+The adapter near the router, you connect a Ethernet cable between the router and the Homeplug adapter and the other “roving /slave” adapter has an Ethernet cable between it and the desktop PC.
 Data is then transmitted between the 2 adapters over the mains wiring – cool.

 Don’t worry it’s very safe and from a data point of view it’s very secure so no worries about Internet banking and no need for a VPN.

 Setup is easy, the adapters only provide a “vehicle” for your data signals.
 Instead of using Ethernet cables or radio (WiFi) signals, the adapters use your mains wiring to squirt your data signals between them.
 I often wonder how it works but work it does.